rur/treetop-client/API.markdown

 	"application/x-www-form-urlencoded"
 )
 ```
 Notice that no callback mechanism is supported.
-Response handing is mandated by the protocol, see [Treetop Library](https://github.com/rur/treetop).
+Response handling is mandated by the protocol, see [Treetop Library](https://github.com/rur/treetop).

 ##### Usage
 ```